andy29485/some_game/ideas.md

 ## Game Design
 General ideas for the game, ranging from combat to the story.

+### Title Ideas
+Hell On Earth: Return of the Horsemen
+Ganth are not the horsemen
+Hell On Earth: The Horse Chronicles (Shortened: HOE: Horse)
+Unemployment of the Gods
+The Apocolyptic Depression
+Revelations Realized: The Horsemen Ride
+Revelations
+godel escher bach

 ### Story
 *"Fuck, I think we're unemployed?!"* - Pestilence of the Four Horsemen of the Apocalypse